One Code: Your Unique Methodology for Creating Transformation

 So instead of teaching my specific solutions, I teach the thinking process that created them:

 This thinking process works for anyone with constraints (which is everyone, really).
-But it especially works for people whose constraints are similar to mine.
+But it especially works for creative entrepreneurs who refuse to conform to systems designed for different humans.

 The Simplification Obsession